World Wide Newburgh Project

 MEDIEVAL VILLAGE AND ST. ANDREW’S CHURCH MOVED

-LULWORTH PARK 1.25 miles east.
+TO LULWORTH PARK 1.25 miles east.

 LULWORTH PARK becomes seat of East Lulworth hunting lodge becomes the SECOND LULWORTH CASTLE.